-Status information can also be sent via syslog protocol to a syslog server or via SNMPv2 traps to an SNMP server.
+Status information can also be sent via syslog protocol to a syslog server, via SNMPv2 traps to an SNMP server or to a cloud based event monitoring system.
 This status information is sent using the network ports of the module.